AgateChain/AgatePrestashop1.7/README.md

 Try How It Works ?
 ====================

-We have created a demo website for you to test the plugin, feel free to visit [here](http://www.prestashop17.agate.services/) .
+We have created a demo website for you to test the plugin, feel free to visit [here](http://www.prestashop17.agate.services/) and feel the live experience.